Patriation

 Patriation is the political process that led to full Canadian sovereignty, culminating with the Constitution Act, 1982.
-The process was necessary because, under the Statute of Westminster 1931, with Canada's agreement at the time, the British Parliament retained the power to amend Canada's British North America Acts and to enact, more generally, for Canada at the request, and with the consent, of the Dominion.
+The process was necessary because, at the time, under the Statute of Westminster, 1931, and with Canada's agreement, the British Parliament retained the power to amend Canada's British North America Acts and to enact, more generally, for Canada at the request and with the consent of the Dominion.
 That authority was removed from the UK by the enactment of the Canada Act, 1982, on March 29, 1982, by the Parliament of the United Kingdom, as requested by the Parliament of Canada.

-A proclamation bringing the Constitution Act, 1982, into effect was signed by Elizabeth II, as Queen of Canada, Prime Minister Pierre Trudeau, and Minister of Justice Jean Chrétien on April 17, 1982, on Parliament Hill, in Ottawa.
+A proclamation bringing the Constitution Act, 1982, into effect was signed by Elizabeth II, as Queen of Canada, Prime Minister Pierre Trudeau, and Minister of Justice Jean Chrétien on April 17, 1982, on Parliament Hill in Ottawa.
 The patriation process saw the provinces granted influence in constitutional matters and resulted in the constitution being amendable by Canada only and according to its amending formula, with no role for the United Kingdom.

 The monarch's constitutional powers over Canada were not affected by the act.
-Canada has complete sovereignty as an independent country; the role of monarch of Canada is distinct from that of monarch of the UK or any other Commonwealth realm.
+Canada has complete sovereignty as an independent country; the role of the monarch of Canada is distinct from that of the monarch of the UK or any other Commonwealth realm.

+The Constitution Act, 1982 formed the template for the removal of the British Parliament's powers over other similar Commonwealth realms.
+In 1986, the Australia Act 1986 and the Constitution Act 1986 (New Zealand) also confirmed the total independence of the two countries' political processes from the United Kingdom.

 Etymology

 The word patriation was coined in Canada as a back-formation from repatriation (returning to one's country).
 Prior to 1982, power to amend the Canadian constitution was held by the Parliament of the United Kingdom (subject in some respects to request and consent from Canada); hence some have felt that the term patriation was more suitable than the term repatriation (returning something).
-The term was first used in 1966 by Prime Minister Lester B. Pearson in response to a question in parliament: "We intend to do everything we can to have the constitution of Canada repatriated, or patriated."
+The term was first used in 1966 by Prime Minister Lester B. Pearson in response to a question in Parliament: "We intend to do everything we can to have the constitution of Canada repatriated, or patriated."